Network or connection issues troubleshooting guide

 A network or connection issue can be due to multiple reasons and hence, there are various steps involved in identifying and fixing them.
 It is difficult to point out the exact reason without doing multiple tests - please troubleshoot them one by one as listed below.

-Before we start troubleshooting, please always ensure you are using the latest version of Exodus.
-You can find the upgrade instructions here: How do I update Exodus?
+Before you start troubleshooting the network, please always ensure you are using the latest version of Exodus.
+You can find a guide on how to update Exodus here: How do I update Exodus?

-Also, please make sure you have written down the 12-word recovery phrase on a piece of paper.
-If you lose it, your Exodus with all the funds will be lost forever and it will be impossible to recover it.
+Please note: Make sure you have written down the 12-word secret recovery phrase on a piece of paper.
+If you lose the 12-word phrase, your funds will be lost forever and it will be impossible to recover your wallet.

 - Restart your computer and internet connection/modem.
 This will give Exodus a fresh slate to connect from.

 - Do you have a different internet connection you could try connecting to?
-A phone's hotspot is a nice and easy way to try that.
+Creating a hotspot with your phone is an easy way to try a different internet connection.

 There are a few more things to keep in mind: